Licensing overview for Microsoft Power Platform

 - We currently sync some of these Microsoft Dataverse licensed users to all Dataverse environments.
 We're addressing this right now.
 Currently, these users won't be able to open Power Apps for Microsoft 365 with this license.

-If you want to build skills and learn more about Power Apps, Power Automate, and Dataverse, the Power Apps Community Plan is the right plan for you.
-The Power Apps Community Plan gives you a free development environment for individual use to learn with full functionality of Power Apps.
-More information: Power Apps Community Plan.
+If you want to build skills and learn more about Power Apps, Power Automate, and Dataverse, the Power Apps Developer Plan is the right plan for you.
+The Power Apps Developer Plan gives you a free development environment for individual use to learn with full functionality of Power Apps.
+More information: Power Apps Developer Plan.

 Power Apps and Power Automate for Dynamics 365